slowcoders/settings/settings/README.md

-Serialize is a module for data serialization and it suggests a object-oriented way to handle data that need to be stored in a file.
+Settings suggests a object-oriented way to handle data that need to be stored in a file.
-With apis Serialize provides, we can write and load data through simple method calls and these operations are all done internally so users do not have to care about complex details such as file IO.
+With apis Settings provides, we can write and load data through simple method calls and these operations are all done internally so users do not have to care about complex details such as file IO.

-We will look into details how Serialize can be utilized through a sample.
+We will look into details how Settings can be utilized through a sample.

 # Sample
 In a sample, we suppose that we are making an application that needs to store account and ui-related settings to a file.